kadena-io/marmalade/pact/policies/guard-policy/guard-tutorial.md

 # guard-policy tutorial

-guard-policy is a polict that defines several functions that enforce rules on various token-related actions such as minting, burning, transferring, and buying/selling tokens.
+guard-policy is a policy that defines several functions that enforce rules on various token-related actions such as minting, burning, transferring, and buying/selling tokens.
 The policy defines a schema for guards which includes keysets for various actions.

 A table:policy-guards contains the mapped token IDs to guard values for that token.
 Additionally.